Effective results on the Skolem Problem for linear recurrence sequences: Preliminaries

 if both $\al$ and $\be$ are non-real.
 If, furthermore, $\al$ is real and $\be$ is non-real, then

 Finally, if both $\al$ and $\be$ are real, then

 \end{lemma}

+We remark that there is an improvement upon \eqref{distance3} in \cite{BDPS} for real roots under some further conditions.
 Note that for large enough $m$, \eqref{distance3} is better than \eqref{distance2}, and \eqref{distance2} is better than \eqref{distance1}.
 However, for small integer $m$, this might be not true.
 For simplicity, we put them together into two uniform forms.

-\begin{lemma} Let $f(X)\in\Z[X]$ be a polynomial of degree $m\ge 3$, and let $\alpha$ and $\beta$ be two roots of $f$ satisfying $|\alpha| \ne |\beta|$.
+\begin{lemma} Let $f(X)\in\Z[X]$ be a polynomial of degree $m\ge 2$, and let $\alpha$ and $\beta$ be two roots of $f$ satisfying $|\alpha| \ne |\beta|$.
 Then,

 if furthermore $\al$ is real, then

 \end{lemma}